User Manual

 Maps Element Properties

-• Datasource: Determines the data source of the locations to be shown on the map.
+• Datasource: Specifies the data source for locations to be displayed on the map.
 Sources such as REST API and SQL Actions are supported.

-• Latitude: The latitude value that the map will focus on at the first launch.
-It can be assigned statically or dynamically.
+• Latitude: The latitude value on which the map will focus when first opened.
+Can be assigned statically or dynamically.

-• Longitude: The longitude value that the map will focus on at first opening.
+• Longitude: The longitude value on which the map will focus when first opened.

 • Circle Radius In Km: Highlights a specific area on the map within a circular boundary.

-• Group Picker Icon: Allows nearby locations to be grouped under a single icon during zoom-out.
+• Group Picker Icon: Allows nearby locations to be grouped under a single icon when zooming out.

 • Current Location Icon: Shows the user's current location.

-• Selected Location Icon: Marks the user's selected location.
+• Selected Location Icon: Marks the location selected by the user.

 • Keep Center On Zoom: The map center remains fixed during zooming.

-• Map Type: Determines the view style of the map.
-The supported map types are:
+• Map Type: Determines the map's display style.
+Supported map types are:

-• Roadmap: This is the standard road map.
-Highways, streets and city details are clearly shown.
+• Roadmap: Standard road map.
+Highways, streets, and city details are clearly shown.

 • Terrain: A map type that shows elevation differences and natural terrain features.
-Mountains, hills and valleys become clear.
+Mountains, hills, and valleys become prominent.

-• Satellite: Shows the map with real-world visuals using satellite imagery.
-Buildings, nature areas and water sources are clearly visible.
+• Satellite: Displays the map with real-world images using satellite imagery.
+Buildings, natural areas, and water sources are clearly visible.

-• Hybrid : A map mode that combines satellite imagery with road and settlement information.
-Satellite imagery is overlaid with road and city names for a more comprehensive view.
+• Hybrid: A map mode that combines satellite images with road and settlement information.
+Road and city names are added to the satellite images to provide a more comprehensive view.

 Latitude and Longitude values must be in “Decimal” format.